 That’s up from 20,666 firearm suicides in 2012, a 10 percent increase in just five years.

 A recent report from the CDC notes that among those who do not have a documented history of mental health issues, suicides typically followed common life struggles, like relationship problems.
-Strikingly, the study found that the portion of suicides committed with firearms was higher among people with no known mental health problems.
-More than 55 percent of people without a known history of mental illness who committed suicide used guns to end their lives.
+Strikingly, the study found that the portion of suicides completed with firearms was higher among people with no known mental health problems.
+More than 55 percent of people without a known history of mental illness who killed themselves used guns to end their lives.

 Gun suicides are most common in rural, gun-friendly states: Montana has the highest rate, followed by Alaska, Wyoming, New Mexico, and Utah.
 The states and jurisdictions with the strictest gun laws also have the lowest suicide rates: Washington, D.C., has the absolute lowest, while New Jersey, New York, Massachusetts, and Maryland round out the bottom five.